Vedic Temples as Centers of Sacred Knowledge

 This Dharmic perception is not simply temporary knowledge, but is something that can be used throughout one’s whole life, up to and including the time of death.
 This, combined with the facility of approaching the Divine in the Deity and offering worship, prayers, meditation, etc., makes the temples similar to launching pads wherein we can propel ourselves to higher dimensions, or even get a glimpse of the spiritual atmosphere.
 It is through this transcendental knowledge and the process to realize it that enables us to begin to understand the importance of the temples and how to see who we really are and our connection with God.

 Being viewed as centers of sacred spiritual knowledge adds a level of respect to the institution and what it can provide for us.
-The younger generation, along with everyone else, needs to feel that the temple is hollowed ground for allowing us to approach and view the Divine in the Deity, but also for the sacred spiritual knowledge that allows us to attain a higher view and understanding of who we are, as well as the importance of the Vedic tradition that we follow and why we follow it.
+The younger generation, along with everyone else, needs to feel that the temple is hallowed ground for allowing us to approach and view the Divine in the Deity, but also for the sacred spiritual knowledge that allows us to attain a higher view and understanding of who we are, as well as the importance of the Vedic tradition that we follow and why we follow it.
 If we do not provide this view, or if the Vedic process is seen only as a vehicle of faith and not a path of personal realization, gradually the whole Vedic system will fade.
 Its importance will become forgotten and the main reason for going to the temple will slowly become lost with each succeeding generation.
-Thus, the temple must remain places of worship, but also centers for preserving, upholding and distributing the sacred Vedic spiritual knowledge.
+Thus, the temples must remain places of worship, but also centers for preserving, upholding and distributing the sacred Vedic spiritual knowledge.

 HANDING OVER TEMPLES TO THE YOUNGER GENERATIONS